jekuer/php-microsite-boilerplate/README.md

 2. Adjust it to your project:
     -   Check the .htaccess file, if you run it on Apache.
 Mind the security headers and places, where a domain/path is specified (look for YOURDOMAIN.com).
     -   If you do not run it on Apache, check the index.php for the security headers setup and make sure every request (except for files) is send to the index.php.
+Check the nginx_deployment.sh - it is a pre-configured bash script to setup your nginx webserver.
-    -   Adjust the value within config.php and also mind files, which are mentioned in the comments there.
+    -   Adjust the values within config.php and also mind files, which are mentioned in the comments there.
+Setup a connection to your Directus CMS if used.
     -   Check /templates/general_meta.php and create the respective favicons.
     -   Define your pages at the routing.php.
 (Mind legal notice and privacy policy to stay GDPR compliant!)
     -   Create those pages (as specified before) as single php files within /pages.